zeshhaan/season-detector-react/README.md

 # season-detector-react
-This small app is built while i am learning React with a focus on class based components.
-Thanks to Stephen Grider for his guidance and mentorship
+This small app is built while learning React with a focus on class based components.
+Thanks to [Stephen Grider](https://github.com/StephenGrider) for his guidance and mentorship